Code-Institute-Submissions/meganw22-Project1/README.md

 ## User Experience
 The primary goal of the Ocean Café website is to provide a good user experience which will ultimately attract the viewer to the Café.

+### User stories
+#### As a new customer to Ocean Café, I would like to know if I want to eat here.
+ New customers will be directed first to the home page where it is brightly colour with images and user friendly sections to display the information they require, opening times, a peek at the type of food made and the option of a menu.
+The User can use the website to view the items on the menu online to decide if the menu items are tempting enough to acquire their custom.

+#### As a returning customer, I want to get a table booked
+The returning customer will be able to quickly get a feel for the website through easy navigation display tabs; 'home', 'menu' and 'contact us'.
+The customer will click on the 'contact us link and will be directed to a user friendly form to submit an enquiry or request to the restaurant.
+They may also have a look at the 'men'u as the link in close proximity to the 'contact us' link.

 ### Ease of Use
 A positive response can be found through the websites ease of use; the website is easy to navigate for a first-time user and can provide bold information for the user to view.
 Ease of use is also applied through the websites ability to be viewed on all screen sizes, this allows the user to comfortably view the website easily and happily without struggling to view the content.